markpbaggett/boss_presentation/README.md

 ## About Presentation

-The following materials are for use in the [Pico 8](http://www.lexaloffle.com/pico-8.php) workshop at [Big Orange Stem Saturday](https://www.lib.utk.edu/outreach/soil/b-o-s-s/) on April 8, 2017.
+The following materials are for use in the [Pico-8](http://www.lexaloffle.com/pico-8.php) workshop at [Big Orange Stem Saturday](https://www.lib.utk.edu/outreach/soil/b-o-s-s/) on April 8, 2017.

-## About Pico 8
+## About Pico-8

 [PICO-8](http://www.lexaloffle.com/pico-8.php) is a fantasy console for making, sharing and playing tiny games and other computer programs.
 When you turn it on, the machine greets you with a shell for typing in Lua commands and provides simple built-in tools for creating your own cartridges.